-I should point out that Reno Nevada is about as far from Greenwood Missouri as you can imagine.
-We’d left the Everything-Goes, Wild, Wild West and were now in the Have-You-Been-Saved Bible Belt.
-We were known in town as “dem dam hippies.”
-Dem dam hippies lived in three room shack with little insulation, leaky windows and a wall heater that barely kept the place warm.
-It had a lean-to shed used to store the car but in order to keep the engine block from freezing, we had to run an extension cord out to a lamp underneath the hood.
-I slept on a cot next to the wall heater.
-Its fire-breathing eyes often gave me nightmares but without it I would have frozen.
+We were known in Greenwood as “dem dam hippies” who lived in a three room shack with little insulation, leaky windows and a wall heater that barely kept the place warm.
+The car was stored in an attached lean-to but in order to keep the engine block from freezing, we had to run an extension cord out to a lamp underneath the hood.
+It didn’t always work.
+Every morning I drove with Jo to the campus of the University of Missouri, Kansas City (UMKC) then took a bus down to Macys.

-Five days before Christmas I started feeling achey at work.
-The feeling got worse on the long bus ride to the university when I met Jo each night.
-The bars, barbecue joints, and old boarding houses along the route were decorated for the season with blinking lights and Santa Clauses but in my worsening condition, they looked as sinister as ghouls in a carnival funhouse.
+Five days before Christmas my body began to ache.
+The bars, barbecue joints, and Victorian boarding houses along the route back to the campus were decorated for the season with blinking lights and Santa Clauses but in my worsening condition, they were as sinister as ghouls in a carnival funhouse.
 I remember seeing my reflection in the window on that dark, cold night.
 Instead of eighteen I looked eighty (or as my mother would say “death warmed over”).

 I cried as I waited for Jo outside her class.
-All around were murals Thomas Hart Benton had painted in his lean years, done, I decided, while he himself was feverish.
-I had no sick time.
-I’d be fired.
-I tried to convince myself that a good night’s sleep was all I needed but deep down I knew I was doomed.
+All around were murals Thomas Hart Benton had painted in his lean and feverish years, scenes of farm life that felt so cold and lifeless I decided he must have hated his subjects.
+I tried to convince myself that a good night’s sleep was all I needed but deep down I knew it was the Hong Kong flu.

 Click here to read the conclusion The Ice Storm Cometh.